1064 Manager Animal Research Facilities

 Certification: Must be an American Association for Laboratory Animal Science (AALAS) Certified Lab Animal Technician (LAT).

 Skills: Must have knowledge of regulations and national standards relating to the care and use of animals in research and education, issues pertaining to the care and use of animals in research and education, Institutional Animal Care and Use Committee (IACUC) responsibilities and procedures, and the role and value of animal use in biological research.
 Strong organizational, communication, interpersonal, and teaching skills are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 An understanding of accounting and budget preparation is preferred.
 An understanding of databases in order to access records is preferred.

 Effort: Occasional lifting and carrying of materials and equipment weighing up to fifty pounds is required.
 Normal color vision is required in order to conduct experiments.